rust-lang/rust-forge/src/libs/maintaining-std.md

 For changes where the value is high and the impact is high too, there are strategies for minimizing the impact:

 - Using compiler lints to try phase out broken behavior.

+The following sections outline some kinds of breakage that may not be obvious just from the change made to the standard library.

 #### Inference breaks when a second generic impl is introduced